 - Dementia Specific Training Requirements

 - Quality Care Measures (Skilled Nursing Facilities, Assisted Living Facilities/Supportive Living Facilities, and Other Settings)

 - Residential Options for Persons with Dementia

 - Public Safety and Law Enforcement

 Who is the plan for?

-The Alzheimer’s Disease Illinois State Plan is for any person, community, agency, institution, or organization that has the means to and interest in helping implement recommendations outlined in the plan.
-The goal is to help serve patients and caregivers impacted by Alzheimer’s disease and related dementias (AD/ADRD).
-This plan can also be useful for policy and decision makers to gauge what is happening in Illinois around AD/ADRD and what still needs to be done.
+The State of Illinois Alzheimer’s Disease Plan is for any person, community, agency, institution, or organization that has the means and interest in helping implement recommendations outlined in the plan.
+The goal is to help serve persons living with dementia and caregivers impacted by Alzheimer’s disease and related dementias (ADRD).
+This plan can also be useful for policy and decision makers to gauge what is happening in Illinois around ADRD and what still needs to be done.
+This plan is not a substitute for individualized work or action plans developed by organizations or persons interested in addressing the needs of people impacted by ADRD.

 How to Use this Plan?

-This plan is meant “to guide” AD/ADRD-related efforts within the State of Illinois.
-This plan is not a substitute for individualized work or action plans developed by organizations or persons interested in addressing the needs of people impacted by AD/ADRD.
+This plan is meant “to guide” ADRD-related efforts within the state.
 It should be viewed as a compass shared by all the stakeholders that will give a unifying direction to their programs.
 The recommendations can be used to formulate specific goals, objectives, and strategies that can be pursued by individual stakeholders.
 Collaboration is encouraged among stakeholders to increase the effectiveness of their individual efforts.